-- 1. Development shall enhance the gateway at the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) by creating an aesthetically pleasing - 2.
-Gateway treatments shall be a priority in development and redevelopment of the area around the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) and shall reflect the goals and policies stated in Horizon 2020. - 3.
+- 1. The intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) shall be identified as a gateway to the city of Lawrence as the area urbanizes. - 1.2.
+Development shall enhance the gateway at the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) by creating an aesthetically pleasing corridor. - 2.3.
+Gateway treatments shall be a priority in development and redevelopment of the area around the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) and shall reflect the goals and policies stated in Horizon 2020. - 3.4.
 Aesthetically pleasing landscaped entryways should be required.
 Both public and private property owners are responsible for achieving and maintaining this aesthetically pleasing landscaping.